bevy-cheatbook/bevy-cheatbook/src/introduction.md

 *There are no stability guarantees and breaking changes happen often!*

-Usually, it not hard to adapt to changes with new releases (or even track the main git development branch), but you have been warned!
+Usually, it not hard to adapt to changes with new releases, but you have been warned!